FlixNFood

 1. Pat the sole very dry and season with salt and white pepper.
 Dredge in flour and shake off all excess — a thin coat, no more.

 2. Heat the clarified butter in a large skillet until it shimmers.
-Lay in the sole and fry until golden, 3–4 minutes, then turn once and finish, basting.
+Lay in the sole and fry until golden, 3–4 minutes, then turn once and finish, basting, 1–2 minutes more, until the flesh flakes at the touch of a fork at its thickest point.
 Move to warm plates.

 3. Pour out the frying butter.
 Add the cold butter to the pan and cook to a nut-brown beurre noisette, then take off the heat and add the lemon juice — it will foam.